-The rise in polarization has been attributed to several factors, including political polarizing media sources and increasingly partisan news coverage by mainstream media outlets.
-This trend is expected to continue for years to come if not appropriately addressed.
+The Rise in polarization has been attributed to several factors, including politically polarizing media sources and increasingly partisan news coverage by mainstream media outlets.
+This trend is expected to continue for years if not appropriately addressed.

 What is Political Media?

 Political Media is an excellent way to express your opinion on politics.
-Here at Political Media, we give you a chance to voice your concerns and talk about current political topics.
+Political Media allows you to voice your concerns and discuss current political topics.

 Political Media is the use of mass communication techniques for political purposes.